 Nicola’s primary research interests relate to the intersection of public and criminal law.
 She has published extensively in Australian and international journals on the human rights implications of anti-terrorism law and policy and, in particular, the prosecution of suspected terrorists in Australia.
 Nicola’s interest in this issue was sparked by her time practising as a barrister at the New South Wales and Victorian Bars, including representing people accused of terrorism-related offences.

-Nicola is a co-editor of 'Counter-Terrorism and Beyond: The Culture of Law and Justice after 9/11' (Routledge 2010) (with Andrew Lynch and George Williams) and 'Surveillance, Counter-Terrorism and Comparative Constitutionalism' (Routledge 2013 forthcoming) (with Fergal Davis and George Williams).
+Most recently, Nicola published 'Anti-Terrorism Laws and Foreign Terrorist Fighters (Routledge 2018) (with Jessie Blackbourn and Deniz Kayis).
+She also co-edited 'Counter-Terrorism and Beyond: The Culture of Law and Justice after 9/11' (Routledge 2010) (with Andrew Lynch and George Williams) and 'Surveillance, Counter-Terrorism and Comparative Constitutionalism' (Routledge 2013 forthcoming) (with Fergal Davis and George Williams).